junayednoman/junayednoman/README.md

 Afterward, I collaborated on some contractual projects.
 In particular, I got an opportunity to develop a ‘data collection system’ for around 200 primary schools that won first place in a divisional competition of the primary education department.
 That significantly enhanced my skills.
 These projects were a blessing for me.
 I have learned such knowledge that I couldn’t learn without working on a real-world project.

-Currently, I am learning new technologies to become a proficient MERN stack developer.

 ### 💪Key strengths:

 ➡️ **Vanilla CSS**: Experienced with vanilla HTML and CSS